yangkyeongmo/mcp-server-apache-airflow/README.md

 ## About

 This project implements a [Model Context Protocol](https://modelcontextprotocol.io/introduction) server that wraps Apache Airflow's REST API, allowing MCP clients to interact with Airflow in a standardized way.
+It uses the official Apache Airflow client library to ensure compatibility and maintainability.

 ## Feature Implementation Status